 Members of the AIACC Board of Directors serve as the elected representatives of local chapter members at the state level of the AIA.
 They are responsible for setting and approving policy decisions and directions for the AIACC, approving the annual plan and budget, setting the dues amount for the AIACC, and debating issues of concern to architects and the architectural profession in California.
 A key responsibility of state directors is to communicate back to their local chapters.
 This can occur in several ways, newsletter articles, reports at local chapter board meetings, reports at local chapter membership meetings and events, personal contact, and written meeting reports.

-The AIACC Board of Directors meets three or four times per year.
-In 2012 the schedule includes meetings in February, July, September (virtual) and November.
+The AIACC Board of Directors meets three times per year in-person and has several virtual meetings as well.
+The schedule includes meetings in February, July, and November.
 The Executive Committee almost always meets the day before the Board meetings.
-Although local chapters are responsible for budgeting for their own travel to the meetings, The AIACC budgets for Board lunches and travel for the Executive Committee and staff.
-The chapter executives sit at the Board meeting, but they are not voting members of the Board.
+Although local chapters are responsible for budgeting for their own travel to the meetings, the AIACC budgets for Board lunches and travel for the Executive Committee and staff.
+The Chapter Executives sit at the Board meeting, but they are not voting members of the Board.
 Invited guests and staff sit on the outside of the Board setup.

-In addition, there are four Board Committees established to deal with overall Council planning and administration.
+In addition, there are four Board Committees established to deal with overall Council planning and administration, Planning and Finance Procedures and Documents, the AEP Council of Advisors, and The Pension Plan Advisory Committee.
 These committees, provide direct reporting and accountability to the Board of Directors.

 Matters may be brought to any of the four Board Committees by action of the Board, the Executive Committee or by direction of the President.
 Committee members are appointed by the President.